“Make shit work nice.”

 Obviously, your best choice is to find a movement provider to assess you.
 Especially if you are in pain.
 However, you can quickly and easily screen your joints at home!

 Let’s cover how you can screen yourself.

 Take your wrist joint, for example.
-Do you have wrist pain?
-Wrist pain is a very common complaint, and just because it’s common, doesn’t make it normal.
-Even if you don’t have wrist pain, let’s take a look at your passive and active wrist ROM to see how your wrist joint is working.
+Let’s take a look at your passive and active wrist ROM to see how your wrist joint is working.

-- Active ROM (aka mobility) – utilizing the muscles around a joint to move it through its ROM (no external assistance used).
+- Active ROM (aka mobility) – utilizing the muscles around the joint to move it through its ROM (no external assistance used).

 This quick assessment will show you how your wrist joints are working: